Site and bond percolation in linearly distorted triangular and square lattices: The distortion mechanism

 \section{The distortion mechanism}

 Figs. \ref{fig:dist_mech_tri} and \ref{fig:dist_mech_squ} illustrate the mechanism of how the lattice points are distorted in a triangular and square lattice respectively.
 Distortion is controlled by the distortion parameter $\alpha$.
-Each lattice point of a regular triangular (square) lattice of lattice constant $1$ is dislocated within a line segment of length $2\alpha$ centered at the regular lattice point.
+Each lattice point of a regular triangular (square) lattice of lattice constant $1$ is dislocated by a random amount within a line segment of length $2\alpha$ centered at the regular lattice point.
 We consider two cases, as shown in Figs. \ref{fig:dist_mech_tri} and \ref{fig:dist_mech_squ}: (i) horizontal line segments, corresponding to dislocations along the $x$ direction, (ii) vertical line segments, corresponding to dislocations along the $y$ direction.
-The new distance between the two dislocated neighboring lattice points is denoted by $\delta$.